 My major area of interest is animal behavior and cognition.
 I am studying the ecological and evolutionary implications of consistent individual variations in behavior, called behavioral syndromes or personalities.
-Additionally, I am interested in questions related to problem solving and cognitive abilities in animals.
+Additionally, I am interested in questions related to problem solving and cognitive abilities in animals, as well as understanding the role of urbanization in shaping ecological interactions.
 I find the intersection between cognition and personality to be fascinating, and I hope to work on projects like this in the future.
 My current projects include:

 This project was an undergraduate independent study and the manuscript is (still) in preparation.
 I studied hermit crabs to see if they exhibited consistent individual variation in behavior across time and situations; essentially, animal personality.
 I had hoped to perform cognitive tests as well, but there are very few studies published with these kinds of tests for invertebrates and I was unable to food motivate the crabs.
 This project is where my interest in animal personality and cognition began.